lists: list comprehensions

 review

-From the tests I can make a list from an iterable by using
+The tests show I can make a list from an iterable with

 Would you like to test dictionaries?